Robpol86/makemkv/README.md

 By default **DIRECTORY** is the name of the disc.
 If you set the variable to an empty string MKV files will be written to the root of the mapped **/output** directory (no subdirectories).

+The **ROBUST** variable is for some DVDs that include errors on the disc that MakeMKV doesn't handle well.
+Setting this to "true" introduces an intermediary step where the DVD is ripped into a still-encrypted ISO by `ddrescue` which has better error handling.
+Afterwards makemkvcon is run from that ISO to handle decrypting and creating MKV files.
+The downside to this is that you'll need twice as much free disk space available to hold the ISO and the MKV files at the same time.

 ## Run Manually